ttriche/banreg/README.md

 # "extreme vetting"

-Note that the count numbers are at present poorly sourced (footnote), and quite possibly out of date or wrong.
+Note that the count numbers are at present poorly sourced (see footnote), and quite possibly out of date or wrong.
 Do feel free to submit a pull request if you have a better-referenced source of this type of data.

 ```r